Stress! If that's the first thing you think of when it's time to move house, you're not alone. Moving is one of the top sources of stress

 - You don't need to spend a fortune on bubble wrap for your breakables - use clean dish towels and bath towels as padding in boxes.

 - Box Clever.
-When it comes to packing for a move, not all boxes aren't created equal.
+When it comes to packing for a move, not all boxes are created equal.
 Try these boxes first: beer and liquor boxes (useful for packing breakables because of their built-in dividers), book boxes, diaper boxes, and paper ream boxes - all of which are made of sturdy materials.

 Go to your local store a few weeks before moving and find out when they get deliveries.
 Then arrange to come back after delivery day and take some boxes off their hands.
 If you have the choice, go for boxes that have handles and are not too large.